+Description

-Description: Infiltration trenches are shallow excavations filled with stone.
+Infiltration trenches are shallow excavations filled with stone.
 They can be designed to capture sheet flow or piped inflow.
 The stone provides underground storage for stormwater runoff.
 The stored runoff gradually exfiltrates through the bottom and/or sides of the trench into the subsoil and eventually into the water table.

-Advantages/Benefits:
+Advantages/Benefits

 Provides groundwater recharge.